Higher Chern bands in helical homotrilayer transition metal dichalcogenides: Hartree-Fock Phase Diagram

-Fig.~\ref{fig:u_theta_HF_phase} shows the Chern number of the unoccupied valence band as a function of interaction strength and twist angle, assuming a fully valley-polarized state.
+Fig.~\ref{fig:u_theta_HF_phase} shows the Chern number of the unoccupied valence band as a function of interaction strength and twist angle, assuming a fully valley-polarized state (i.e.~$|\bar{\sigma}|=1$).
 For the weakest interactions considered ($\epsilon_r=40$), the topology of the HF band closely follows the non-interacting case (Fig.~\ref{fig:helicalgeometry}).
 As the interaction strength is increased, the boundaries between the $C=0,-2,1$ phases all shift to higher $\theta$.
 Hence, it is possible to obtain a $C=-2$ HF ground state for twist angles where the top non-interacting valence band has $C=1$.
 The $C=-2$ region narrows for stronger interactions.
 Between the $C=-2$ and $C=1$ phases, we also find small regions of $C=0,-1$ states.
-We further indicate the regions (white shading) where the fully polarized valley ferromagnet is undercut by states with only partial or vanishing valley polarization.
+We further indicate the regions where the fully polarized valley ferromagnet is undercut by states with only partial (pink shading) or vanishing valley polarization (white shading).
 As expected, full polarization is only sustained for sufficiently strong interactions $10/\epsilon_r\gtrsim 0.5$, which lies within the physically reasonable values of $\epsilon_r$ expected for twisted MoTe$_2$.
+We caution though that mean-field theory is known to overestimate the stability of valley-polarized phases.